wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-custom-connectors-in-powerapps-canvas-app/includes/2-overview-custom-connector-lifecycle.md

 A custom line-of-business API that's deployed to your network.
-You can connect to the API if it's available over the public internet, or you can connect to it through a gateway (currently available in Microsoft Flow and Power Apps)
+You can connect to the API if it's available over the public internet, or you can connect to it through a gateway (currently available in Power Automate and Power Apps)

 For Microsoft technologies, we recommend one of these platforms: